-Before we dive in, let’s first talk about what clutter is.
+Before we dive into the next steps, let’s first talk about what clutter is.

 Clutter is anything without a home.

-So your job is to designate a home for all of your things and get rid of everything else.
-Yes, it really is that simple.
-Whether that home is in your house or in someone else’s, find a home for everything and the clutter will simply disappear.
+So your job is to designate a home for all your things and get rid of everything else.
+Yes, it is that simple.
+Whether that home is in your house or someone else’s, find a home for everything, and the clutter will disappear.

 Step #1.
 Throw it away.
+Recycle it.
 Put it away.
-Give it a home.

-I like to call this the 3 Crucial Steps to take before decluttering anything.
-Whenever you clean out an area in your home, begin here and you will magically turn an overwhelming project into a simple task.
+I like to call these the Three Crucial Steps to take before decluttering anything.
+Whenever you clean out an area in your home, begin here, and you will magically turn an overwhelming project into a simple task.

 How do the 3 Crucial Steps to Decluttering work?

-- Second, gather up anything that needs to be put away.
+#2.
+Second, gather up anything that needs to be put away.
 Dishes, towels, clothes, papers, and toys.
-All the things that may have gotten misplaced and already has a specific home.
+All the things that may have gotten misplaced and already have a specific home.
 A clothes or laundry basket like this one works great here.
-I just love these baskets because they hold a lot of different sized items and are relatively easy to carry.
-Once full, you can simply walk your home with your basket putting things away as you go.
+I just love these baskets because they hold a lot of different-sized items and are relatively easy to carry.
+Once full, you can simply walk home with your basket putting things away as you go.

-- Third, find homes for anything you know without question you want to keep.
-For example, a can of paint you bought for the bedroom may not have a home but it isn’t clutter either.
-Give it a home, such as in the garage or the room itself and put it there now.
+#3.
+Third, find homes for anything you know without question you want to keep.
+For example, a can of paint you bought for the bedroom may not have a home, but it isn’t cluttered either.
+Give it a home, such as in the garage or the room itself, and put it there now.
 Be careful to only do this with things you are sure you are going to keep.
-You do not want to just relocate your clutter to a new area.
+You do not want to relocate your clutter to a new area.
 If it is obvious that you are going to keep it, give it a home and move on.

 Step #2.
 Donate or Give away?

 Is there a difference between donating an item and giving it away?
-Yes, actually there is and a pretty big one.
+Yes, there is, and a pretty big one.

 Donate means giving your things to a charity or other organization.
-Someone that could really use those items you no longer need.
-This is not someone you know personally and it is an easy place to give your things when we have no emotional attachment to them.
+Someone that could use those items you no longer need.
+This is not someone you know personally, and it is an easy place to give your things when you have no emotional attachment to them.
 Overgrown clothing or books you have long since read.

-Give away means allowing your things to have a second life with someone you know personally that could use them.
-Such as a family member, neighbor, or a friend.
-A quilt you made years ago might be perfect for your son that is heading off to college or your child’s baby clothes may be a welcomed gift of your friend’s daughter that just had their first baby.
-By giving things second life with loved ones it makes it easier to remove what we no longer need yet we may still love.
+Give away means allowing your things to have a second life with someone you know personally that could use them, such as a family member, neighbor, or friend.
+A quilt you made years ago might be perfect for your son that is heading off to college, or your child’s baby clothes may be a welcomed gift for your friend’s daughter that just had their first baby.
+By giving things second life with loved ones, it makes it easier to remove what we no longer need yet we may still love.